Skip to content

 mid_stream_fallback.enabled: false Restart Original request replayed on fallback backend from scratch

-Continuation mode (the default) produces seamless output for the client.
+Continuation mode (the default) produces uninterrupted output for the client.
 Restart mode is used automatically when there is too little context to continue meaningfully, or when the accumulated response is too long to include safely.
 Explicitly setting enabled: false forces restart mode unconditionally, which may cause duplicate or incoherent content visible to the client.

 Edge Case Handling